-In September 2014 the company appointed a General Manager, People & Performance.
-A responsibility of the General Manager, People & Performance is to assist the Remuneration and Human Resources Committee to develop the Company's diversity objectives, promote diversity within the organisation and report up to the committee on the progress and achievement of the measurable objectives.
+In September 2014, the Company appointed a General Manager of People and Performance.
+The responsibility of the General Manager of People and Performance is to assist the Remuneration and Human Resources Committee to develop the Company's diversity objectives, promote diversity within the organisation and report up to the committee on the progress and achievement of the measurable objectives.